StelleeBlazer/StelleeBlazer/README.md

 - 👋 Hello there, my name is Nanda
 - 👀 I’m interested in IOS thing, an automotive, doing some photograph and love the Japan culture
-- 🌱 I’m currently learning the IOS.
+- 🌱 I’m currently learning the IOS
 - 💞️ I’m looking to collaborate with Tokopedia and Shopee!
 - 📫 How to reach me?
 If you can :3